SummaryRead the full fact sheet

-- homework – you will be expected to actively participate in your own therapy – for example, the therapist may ask you to keep a diary – and you are encouraged to use the practical strategies during the course of your daily life and report the results to the therapist.
+- Homework – you will be expected to actively participate in your own therapy.
+You are encouraged to use the practical strategies you have practised during the course of your daily life and report the results to the therapist.
+For example, the therapist may ask you to keep a diary.

-Medication is not always needed.
-CBT can be as effective as medication in the treatment of depression and anxiety.
+Medication is not always needed, but consultation with your GP or a psychiatrist is always advised.
+CBT can be effective in the treatment of depression and anxiety.
 In other cases, you and your therapist may decide that medication, together with CBT, would produce the best results.
-For example, people with bipolar disorder usually benefit from medication that helps control their mood swings.
+For example, people with usually benefit from medication that helps control their mood swings.

 Issues to consider before choosing CBT

 - CBT requires you to actively participate in treatment.
 For example, you may be asked to keep detailed diaries on thoughts, feelings and behaviours.
 If you are not prepared to put in the work, you may be disappointed with the results of CBT.

 - CBT involves a close working relationship between you and your therapist.
 Professional trust and respect is important.
 If you don’t like the therapist at the first interview, look for another one.